apiaryio/api-elements/docs/migration.md

 ```

 In previous versions of API Elements, both forms were valid so this is not a
 breaking change.
-However, we found multiple implementation that were fragile
+However, we found multiple implementations that were fragile
 and could break when different forms were used.

 ## Changes to Elements